brson/wasm-opt-rs/notes.md

-The string handling is a mess here because of the differences between strings on Unix and Windows, and it is still wrong: this code is passing a buffer of bytes to `wasm_opt_main` on Windows, and that _is_ what the Binaryen code is asking for, but Binaryen is then [not treating those bytes as Unicode][bb].
+The string handling is a mess here because of the differences between strings on Unix and Windows, and it is still wrong: this code is passing a buffer of bytes to `wasm_opt_main` on Windows, and that _is_ what the Binaryen code is asking for, but Binaryen is then [not treating those bytes as Unicode][bb], at least when interpreting them as paths.

 [bb]: https://github.com/brson/wasm-opt-rs/issues/40

-The result of this is that paths with extended Unicode characters do not work with `wasm-opt` (either the bindings or the original CLI program).
+The result of this is that paths with extended Unicode characters do not work with `wasm-opt` (either the bindings or the original CLI program) on Windows.

 What _probably_ (based on my brief research of modern C++) should happen here is that on Windows, the Rust code should be calling [`OsStrExt::encode_wide`] to get (potentially ill-formed) UTF-16, and passing that to Binaryen;
-Binaryen then would need to be adapted to use "wide" (16-bit) `char`s on Windows, perhaps leveraging the C++ [`std::path`] type.
+Binaryen then would need to be adapted to accept and process "wide" (16-bit) `char`s on Windows, perhaps leveraging the C++ [`std::path`] type.
+We left this large upstream task to future work.

 [`OsStrExt::encode_wide`]: https://doc.rust-lang.org/std/os/windows/ffi/trait.OsStrExt.html#tymethod.encode_wide
 [`std::filesystem::path`]: https://en.cppreference.com/w/cpp/filesystem/path